MillionConcepts/ce-mrm-processing/primary_bundle_documentation.md

 ## /miscellaneous

-Bundle's ancillary collection.
-Contains two products used for derivation of the "tbmod" map-projected products in the "tbmod" subdirectory.
+Root directory of the bundle's miscellaneous collection.
+This collection includes products that were used to help derive some products in the data collection, but that were not themselves derived from CE MRM data.
+The root directory contains two products used to help derive the products in this collection's "tbmod" subdirectory.

 ## /miscellaneous/tbmod